syncfusion/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Stamp-Annotation.md

 ![Custom stamps](Annotation-images\custom-stamp.png)

-## Keyboard shortcuts

-The below keyboard shortcuts are available to customize the annotation in the PDF document.

-*	Delete key – Deletes the selected annotation from the PDF document.
-*	Ctrl + Z – Performs undo functionality for recently performed operations.
-*	Ctrl + Y – Performs redo functionality for recently performed operations.
+{% endhighlight %}
+{% endtabs %}

 ## Events

 The PdfViewerControl notifies through events, when `AnnotationChangedAction` such us adding, deleting, select, deselect, moving and resizing made in annotations.
-It also provides the annotations common information such as page index, bounds and action type performed in respective annotation.
+It also provides the annotations common information such as annotation name, page index, bounds and action type performed in respective annotation.

 ### StampAnnotationChanged Event